 Healing Properties

-The entire common groundsel plant contains mucilage, tannins, resin, mineral salts, and some alkaloids known as senecionine and senecine, which give the plant emmenagogue properties.
+The common groundsel plant contains mucilage, tannins, resin, mineral salts, and some alkaloids known as senecionine and senecine, which give the plant emmenagogue properties.
 Groundsel has been used for a long time to stimulate insufficient or scant menstruation and to normalize menstrual cycles.
 It also has soothing properties and calms dysmenorrhea (menstrual pain).

 Warning